-Once ratified at the Board of Examiners, students will be contacted to confirm the grades/awards and any changes.
-This will also include dates of resit exams or resubmissions.
+Once ratified at the Board of Examiners, students are contacted to confirm the grades/awards and any changes.

-Confirm the arrangements for the provision of qualitative feedback to students [ref: SGUL Feedback Policy]
+Confirm the arrangements for the provision of qualitative feedback to students [ref: SGUL Feedback Policy] All students receive comprehensive feedback to their assignment based on structured rubrics.